LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Experiments

 \subsection{Experiment Settings}

-ReferIt3D \cite{achlioptas2020referit_3d} provides the ground-truth bounding-boxes of objects in the scene, pointcloud of the scene, utterances and corresponding target objects.
-We measure the accuracy of the model by comparing the selected object from $M$ candidates to the ground-truth target object.
+ReferIt3D \cite{achlioptas2020referit_3d} provides the ground-truth bounding boxes of objects in the scene, point clouds of the scene, utterances and corresponding target objects.
+We measured the accuracy of the model by comparing the object selected from $M$ candidates to the ground-truth target object. \rebuttal{When the number of same-class distractors exceeded two, we classified the instance as ``hard'' according to \cite{achlioptas2020referit_3d}.
+The other cases were classified as ``easy.''}

-We trained models with learning rate of 0.0001 with AdamW, warm-up and linear scheduling.
-We initialize our model with a pre-trained model of distilbert-base-cased \cite{sanh2019distilbert} from huggingface implementation \cite{wolf2020huggingfaces}.
+We trained models with a learning rate of 0.0001 using AdamW optimization, warm-up and linear scheduling.
+Our model was initialized with a pre-trained model of the cased Distilbert base \cite{sanh2019distilbert} from the Hugging Face implementation \cite{wolf2020huggingfaces}.

-We compared the performance of our model with state-of-the-art methods on ReferIt3D (\cite{achlioptas2020referit_3d,yang2021sat,chen2020scanrefer,yuan2021instancerefer,feng2021freeform}).
-Since SAT \cite{yang2021sat} uses extra 2D image dataset in their training, we separate non-SAT, their baseline model that is not trained with the extra dataset, from SAT.
+We compared the performance of our model with state-of-the-art methods on ReferIt3D (\cite{achlioptas2020referit_3d,yang2021sat,chen2020scanrefer,yuan2021instancerefer,feng2021freeform}) \rebuttal{based on the reported numbers on the challenge website \cite{achlioptas} and corresponding papers.} Since SAT \cite{yang2021sat} uses an extra 2D image dataset in their training, we separated it from non-SAT, their baseline model that is not trained with the extra dataset.